FeelTheMERN/feelthemernbe/README.md

 * Programming in Pairs
 * Retrospective Meeting

-4. Within your own project what knowledge or skills were required to complete your project, and overcome challenges?
+### Within your own project what knowledge or skills were required to complete your project, and overcome challenges?

-Corey:
-Lily:
-Simon:
-Mat:
+* Familiarity with the terminal
+* Understanding how React behaves in terms of components, props, states and life cycles
+* The ability to hit certain APIs and using environmental variables
+* A grasp in Express and familiarity with endpoints and HTTP methods
+* An understanding in JavaScript: data types, data structures, functions and asynchronous functions
+* Basic knowledge of MongoDB and document data format especially JSON
+* Deployment:
+    - Database: MLAB
+    - Front-end: Netlify
+    - Back-end: Now.sh
+* Creating user stories and implementing functionality based on them
+* Adopting agile methodologies
+* Consistent and thorough code reviews
+* Using libraries when required
+* Soft-skills that include communication, team work and leadership
+* Continous communication with the client
+* Code/peer review
+* Manual and automated testing
+* Project management, especially effective time management

-5. Evaluate how effective your knowledge and skills were this project, using examples, and suggest changes or improvements for future projects of a similar nature?
+### Evaluate how effective your knowledge and skills were this project, using examples, and suggest changes or improvements for future projects of a similar nature?

-Corey:
-Lily:
-Simon:
-Mat:
+The skills and knowledge aforementioned were sufficient to make the web app however, there were definitely improvements that could have been made:

+* Further refactoring and DRY code
+* Plan more realistically, we were a little ambitious considering the time contraint
+* More automated testing to ensure a smooth experience for the client and users
+* Comment appropriately when required
+* Adopting more agile methodologies

 ### Further Development